Lifting derived equivalences of abelian surfaces to generalized Kummer varieties: Relating derived equivalences of isogeneous abelian varieties

 We have a generalized version for $\mathrm{Eq}(\mathbf{D}^b(A), \mathbf{D}^b(A'))$.

-\begin{theorem} Let the notation be as above.
-We have a set-theoretic surjective map It fits into the commutative diagram below, where the top and bottom surjective maps come from Orlov's Theorem \ref{Orlov fundamental th}.
+\begin{theorem} Let the notation be as above over an algebraically closed field of characteristic $0$.
+We have a set-theoretic surjective map It fits into the commutative diagram below, where the top and bottom surjective maps come from Orlov's Theorem \ref{Orlov fundamental th} and Remark \ref{two Orlov's representation remark}.

 \end{theorem}